Is It Inevitable?

 Remineralization & Demineralization

-• Caries is a dynamic process involving both protective factors and pathologic factors.
+• Caries is a dynamic process involving protective and pathological factors.

 • Teeth are subjected to an ongoing cycle of demineralization and remineralization.